Skip to main content

 Widening & ERA (Teaming, European Excellence Initiative, COST, ERA)

-In June, 70 new COST actions were selected, five of which have national coordination.
-Two of the national coordinators are led by ERC funding beneficiaries, Manuela Gomes and Susana Soares.
+In June, 70 new COST actions were selected, five of which are coordinated nationally.
+Two of the national coordinators are led by ERC grant recipients, Manuela Gomes and Susana Soares.
 The actions coordinated by Portugal are as follows:

-• BEekeeping products valorization and biomonitoring for the SAFEty of BEEs and HONEY, by Andreia Freitas (INIAV);
+• Valorization of beekeeping products and biomonitoring for the safety of bees and honey, by Andreia Freitas (INIAV);

 • Randomized Optimization Algorithms Research Network, by Carlos Fonseca (CISUC, University of Coimbra);

-• Exploiting Plant-Microbiomes Networks and Synthetic Communities to improve Crops Fitness, by Maria Conceição Santos (REQUIMTE, University of Porto);
+• Exploiting Plant-Microbiomes Networks and Synthetic Communities to Improve Crop Fitness, by Maria Conceição Santos (REQUIMTE, University of Porto);

-• Future of plant-based food: Bridging the gap of new proteins and FLAVOURsome, by Susana Soares (University of Porto);
+• Future of plant-based food: Bridging the gap of new proteins and FLAVORsome, by Susana Soares (University of Porto);